joshhighet/multisocks/README.md

 ## configuration

+if you do not define a number of Tor instances (ref `backends`) - it will default to 5. on 2x2 (`cpu`/`memory`) machine this can comfortably run 50 circuits.

+avoid defining more than `4095` backends - this is a haproxy limitation. to work around this, create a secondary backend group - do so referencing `backend tors` within [haproxy.j2](haconfig/haproxy.j2) and update the configuration template [haproxy.j2](haconfig/haproxy.j2) accordingly.

 set the number of tor instances to be created by altering `SOCKS` within `.env`

 _reference `services.tor.deploy.replicas` within `docker-compose.yml`_